binepad-global/firmware/README.md

 ## Facing issues?

-If you encounter any issues or bugs while using the devices, please report them via our contacts listed on the [binepad.com](https://binepad.com).
-This will help us to track down and resolve problems, and improve the experience for everyone.
+If you encounter any issues or bugs while using the devices, please report them via the contacts page listed on the [binepad.com](https://binepad.com) site.
+This will help in tracking down and resolving problems, and improve the experience for everyone.

 ---

-Thank you :smile: